denistsoi/franklinchen.github.io/source/_posts/2012-01-06-injuries-from-yoga-are-common-some-tips-on-staying-safe.markdown

 Yoga can be very dangerous if you don't have experience paying attention to your body and being really in touch with what is painful and harmful and what is merely challenging and beneficial.
 I advise that beginners progress very slowly when taking up yoga, ideally with feedback from an instructor who is aware of the dangers.
 I advise that experienced practitioners do a full review of what they do and what might be causing undue discomfort or pain.

-Caveats aside, I have found yoga to be a trans formative part of my life, refreshing and rejuvenating, and recommend it as a practice to those wishing to deepen their understanding and experience of their mind, body, spirit.
+Caveats aside, I have found yoga to be a transformative part of my life, refreshing and rejuvenating, and recommend it as a practice to those wishing to deepen their understanding and experience of their mind, body, spirit.